theforeman/forklift/docs/development.md

 The contents of the specified repo will be copied to the home directory excluding the `.git` folder and `.gitignore` file.

-A file named `bootsrap` will be looked for in the home directory and executed if found.
+A file named `bootstrap` will be looked for in the home directory and executed if found.
 This can be used to run any commands you would like to during provisioning.
 Be sure to make the file executable and use the proper language [shebang](https://en.wikipedia.org/w/index.php?title=Shebang_(Unix)) at the top.
-A different script location can specified by using the `custom_bootstrap_script` variable.
-The `custom_bootstrap_script` variable needs to be specified in the format `path/to/my/script.sh` (don't prepend with `./`).
+A different script location can specified by using the `customize_home_bootstrap_script` variable.
+The `customize_home_bootstrap_script` variable needs to be specified in the format `path/to/my/script.sh` (don't prepend with `./`).

 As an example, you can keep dotfiles such as `.bashrc` in the root of your git repository and install packages with a `bootstrap` script using this structure:
 ```